nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/readme.md

-# Open Science 101: The Ethos of Open Science (October, 2023)
+# OS101 Module 1: The Ethos of Open Science

 **WELCOME TO OPEN SCIENCE 101: THE ETHOS OF OPEN SCIENCE**